Iasa-Global/btabok/pages/competency_model/business_strategy.md

 | **CITA -- Associate** | -   Able to describe the current methodology for alignment of IT to Business Strategy and its benefits to the enterprise.
 | | -   Able to apply the methodology for alignment of IT to Business Strategy to a specific vertical industry within his/her domain of expertise.
 | | -   Able to apply the methodology for alignment of IT to Business Strategy to a multiple vertical industry taking into account its unique characteristics.
-| **CITA -- Specialist** | -   Able to illustrate the strengths and weaknesses of any given alignment of IT to Business Strategy after analysing it within the context of the enterprise.
+| **CITA -- Professional** | -   Able to illustrate the strengths and weaknesses of any given alignment of IT to Business Strategy after analysing it within the context of the enterprise.
 | | -   Able to solve issues related for alignment of IT to Business Strategy by analysing the pain points related to the enterprise business strategy.
-| **CITA -- Professional** | -   Able to elaborate the characteristics of the methodology for alignment of IT to Business Strategy to business stakeholders within specified environment.
+| **CITA -- Distinguished** | -   Able to elaborate the characteristics of the methodology for alignment of IT to Business Strategy to business stakeholders within specified environment.
 | | -   Able to formulate an action plan for alignment of IT to Business Strategy for a vertical industry that incorporate the uniqueness of the industry.
 | | -   Able to appraise a given alignment of IT to Business Strategy and model the Information Technology according to accepted research methodology.
 | | -   Able to construct a practical alignment of IT to Business Strategy and lead the team that formulates the alignment for any given vertical industry.